SnootyMonkey/coming-soon/README.md

 (Here is the [configuration file](https://github.com/SnootyMonkey/coming-soon/blob/master/examples/ideaferret/config.edn) for the IdeaFerret example.)

-It's also very free (as in free to do whatever you like with it), so if it only does 80% of what you want, and you prefer to do the other 20% in Clojure/ClojureScript, it's probably for you.

-Or if you want to go nuts on the templates and build some truly custom HTML and CSS for your landing page, then you have that option.
+If you want to go nuts on the templates and build some truly custom HTML and CSS for your landing page, then you have that option.
 You aren't locked into off-the-shelf templates or WYSIWYG editors or limited customization options like you are with many of the software as a service landing pages.

 Here is the same landing page with just [this simple custom CSS](https://github.com/SnootyMonkey/coming-soon/blob/master/examples/ideaferret/css/custom.css).

 [![IdeaFerret Custom Example](http://coming-soon-resources.s3.amazonaws.com/coming-soon-example4-small.png)](http://coming-soon-resources.s3.amazonaws.com/coming-soon-example4-full.png)

+It's also open source (as in free to do whatever you like with it), so if it only does 80% of what you want, and you prefer to do the other 20% in Clojure/ClojureScript, it's probably for you.

 What it takes to use it
 -----------------------